On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Introduction and main results

-for some $\lambda>0$.
 Then the complex analytic structure on $U_\epsilon$ extends to a complex analytic structure on $\ov{U}_\epsilon$.
-Moreover, if we denote by $m=\lceil\delta\lambda\rceil$ the minimal integer which is bigger than or equal to $\delta\lambda$, then in the compactification the divisor $D$ is $(m-1)$-comfortably embedded. \end{thm} This can be seen as a converse to the Proposition \ref{improveTY} and implies the estimate in Proposition \ref{improveTY} is sharp. \begin{rem} Because our proof uses only locally information near the divisor, the argument in the proof should apply in the more general orbifold case.
-Actually Conlon-Hein \cite{CH3} has recently used the compactification obtained in Theorem \ref{anacpt} to prove any AC CY metric with quasi-regular tangent cone at infinity comes from Tian-Yau's construction. \end{rem} {\bf Acknowledgement:} The author would like to thank H.-J. Hein for his interest and helpful discussions.
-The author would like to thank the referee for helpful comments and Professor J. Wahl for help with several technical points.
-The author is partially supported by the NSF grant DMS-1405936.
+Moreover, if we denote by $m=\lceil\delta\lambda\rceil$ the minimal integer which is bigger than or equal to $\delta\lambda$, then in the compactification $(\ov{U}_\epsilon, J)$ the divisor $D$ is $(m-1)$-comfortably embedded. \end{thm} This can be seen as a converse to the first part of Proposition \ref{prop-cftmap} and implies that the estimate in Proposition \ref{prop-cftmap} is sharp. \begin{rem} Because our proof uses only locally information near the divisor, the argument in the proof should apply in the more general orbifold case.
+Actually Conlon-Hein \cite{CH3} has recently used the compactification obtained in Theorem \ref{thm-anacpt} to prove any AC CY metric with quasi-regular metric tangent cone at infinity comes from Tian-Yau's construction. \end{rem}